moikle/Phi/README.md

     3)  and the size of the probability distribution vectors required to determine Phi also increases super-exponentially with the number of nodes.

+# Queyranne's Algorithm

+Depending upon the number of features (nodes), we have implemented  two approaches for determining the MIP: brute force and Queyranne's algorithm.
-We have chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] to obtain a good approximation of the MIP.
+The brute force approach grows super-exponetially in both space and time complexity, and hence is only practical for small numbers of features. to overcome this limitation, we have also chosen to implement Phi 3.0 [4] employing Queyranne’s Algorithm [5] t oobtain a good approximation of the MIP.
 More specifically, we used the method of Krohn and Ostwald [6] as it applies to time series.
-We stored the (often sparse) probability distributions using Python dictionaries instead of arrays.
+We also stored the (often sparse) probability distributions using Python dictionaries instead of arrays.
+Our experiments demonstrate that the two implementations provide identical partitions for small numbers of nodes.

+Queyranne's Algorithm is a graph theoretic algorithm that solves the MIP/Max Transport Problem for submodular set functions.
+Although Phi calculations are not submodular, Kitazono, Kanai, and Oizumi [3, 7] (Araya group) empirically demonstrated that Queyranne’s algorithm efficiently finds approximation to MIP in the context of the 𝚽* (mismatched decoding) phi approximation.

+Although similar results appear to hold for Phi 3.0, we have
+not yet conclusively demonstrated, through exhaustive experimentation, that this is indeed the case.

-Since even Queyranne's algorithm grows as the cube of the number of nodes, we include sklearn Independent Component Analysis (ICA) implementations that can be used as a preprocessing step to reduce the feature dimensionality.
+Since even Queyranne's algorithm grows as the cube of the number of nodes, we include sklearn Independent Component Analysis (ICA) implementations that can be used as preprocessing steps to reduce the feature dimensionality.

 # References